kupferlauncher/kupfer/Documentation/Manpage.rst

         ``kupfer`` *FILE* ...

-This can be used to select files given as command-line arguments in the program.
-Then you can invoke actions even on objects from a shell-based context.
+The file paths will be sent to and selected in an already running instance of the program.

-You may also pipe text to ``kupfer`` to pass it to a currently running instance of the program.
+You may also pipe text to ``kupfer`` to pass it to a currently running instance.

 OPTIONS
 =======